jchang7102/CS4375_Portfolio/README.md

 This code performs regression and classification on two data sets.
 A link to the regression pdf can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/Regression.pdf).

-A link to the classification pdf can be viewed [here]
+A link to the classification pdf can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/Classification.pdf).